The electrics: A gamble that worked but I’m behind schedule.

 - DONE (two weeks behind schedule): Aquire basic materials: wood, track, electrics.
 End of September.

-- Lay and ballast track and electrics.
+- DONE (one week behind shedule): Lay and ballast track and electrics.
 End of October.

-- Get rolling stock and make scenery and/of buildings.
+- Get rolling stock and make scenery and/or buildings.
 End of November.

 - Add finishing details.
-2nd Week January (allowing for Christmas holidays).
+2nd Week of January (allowing for Christmas holidays).

 The delay in getting the controller means I’m behind schedule but if I can catch up if I get the ballasting and lay the track before the end of the month.
 It’s going to be tight!
 Watch for updates soon!